 Acacia is also different than Teak, another highly durable and water-resistant wood, because it’s not as expensive.
 While Teak is a beautiful wood, it’s also not a sustainable one, and there have been sanctions placed on its trade and import.

 Acacia is a great wood when you want something that nails the middle of the Venn Diagram for durable, affordable and elegant.
-So, it’s not surprising that many people have been turning to the material for cutting boards and other kitchen accessories in recent years, from cabinets and flooring to knife blocks and cutting boards.
+So, it’s not surprising that many people have been turning to the material to upgrade their kitchens in recent years, from cabinets and flooring to knife blocks and cutting boards.

 Is Acacia Wood Good for A Cutting Board?